The interior structure of rotating black holes 2. Uncharged black holes

 One might imagine that in the limit of asymptotically small accretion rate, the spacetime would automatically become stationary, $\partial / \partial t \equiv 0$, but that is false.
 A characteristic of inflation is that the smaller the accretion rate, the more rapidly inflation exponentiates \cite{Hamilton:2008zz}.
 Even in the limit of infinitesimal accretion rate, the counter-streaming energy of ingoing and outgoing streams grows exponentially huge during inflation.
 The stationary assumption sets to zero some quantities that, although initially infinitesimal, nevertheless grow huge.
 As discussed in \S4.4 of \cite{Hamilton:2008zz} and \S\ref{radialbcs} of the present paper, the stationary assumption is equivalent to assuming equal ingoing and outgoing streams near the inner horizon.
 In reality, the relative fluxes of streams near the inner horizon depend on boundary conditions that generically do not lead to equal streams.

-In place of stationarity, a consistent approach is to impose conformal time translation invariance, also known as self-similarity.
-Conformal time translation symmetry allows the conformal factor $\rho$ in the line-element~(\ref{lineelement}) to include a time-dependent factor,
+In place of stationarity, a consistent approach is to impose conformal time-translation invariance, also known as self-similarity.
+Conformal time-translation symmetry allows the conformal factor $\rho$ in the line-element~(\ref{lineelement}) to include a time-dependent factor,

 where the dimensionless factor $\hat\rho ( x , y )$ is a function only of radius $x$ and angle $y$ (but not $\phi$, given axisymmetry).
 Equation~(\ref{rhot}) says that if the conformal time $t$ increases by an interval $\Delta t$, then the spacetime expands by a factor $\ee^{\vel \Delta t}$.
 The expansion is conformal, meaning that the spacetime keeps the same shape as it expands.
 The coefficient $\vel$ can be thought of as a dimensionless measure of the rate at which the black hole is expanding.
 The conformal time $t$ is dimensionless, and there is a gauge freedom in the choice of its scaling.
 A natural gauge choice is to match the change $\dd t$ in the conformal time at some fixed conformal position well outside the outer horizon to the change $\dd t_{\rm KN}$ in Kerr-Newman time measured in the natural units $c = G = \Mbh = 1$ of the Kerr-Newman black hole: